tommelo/scrypt/README.md

 Simple Crypt

 ## About
-**Simple Crypt**(scrypt) is a small cli tool that encrypts/decrypts text content using some classic cipher algorithms such as Caesar, Viginère and Vernam Cipher.
+**Simple Crypt**(scrypt) is a small cli tool that encrypts/decrypts text content using some classic cipher algorithms such as Caesar, Vigenère and Vernam Cipher.

 ## Installation
 **scrypt** requires no third-party dependencies.
 You can get the lastest version by clonning this repository: